pR0Ps/discord-to-blog/README.md

 discord-to-blog
 ===============

-A Discord bot that generates a photo blog from images posted to a Discord channel.
+A Discord bot that generates a static blog from posts in a channel.

 The images and posts in the Discord channel will be deleted as they are posted to the blog.